t3warchest/bse_api/README.md

 # BSE_API

 **Disclaimer:** BSE website restricted the download of the ZIP file using Python scripts.
-As a workaround, Selenium has been utilized to scrape the file.
+As a workaround, I used Selenium to essentially scrape the file.

+But I have included correct code to depict the how to use `requests` had bse not put the restrictions.
 The support for fetching the last 50 days' data uses `requests`, which is disallowed. `requests` auto-fills required metadata that occurs between a browser and a client.
 However, the headers field might not match what BSE requires, and determining the correct configuration for websites with complete freedom to set configurations and send arbitrary status codes is a meticulous process.
-Under time constraints, the decision was made to fetch the present date's CSV file using Selenium.
+Under time constraints, I decided to fetch the present date's CSV file using Selenium.

 ## Installation